Melvin E. Gillette

 Col. Gillette also held the Bronze Star for his service with MIDPAC, the World War I and II Victory Medals, the World War I Mexican Border Service Medal and several campaign ribbons.

-In 1948, the Pictorial Center of the Presidio, San Francisco was dedicated in his memory and named the Gillette Pictorial Center.
+In 1948, the Pictorial Center of the Presidio, San Francisco was dedicated in his memory and named the Gillette Pictorial Center (see letter below).
 Colonel Gillette is buried at Arlington National Cemetery, Washington, D.C.

 (This photo was forwarded by Tom Sullivan.
 The biography was provided by the command historian at Ft.
 Monmouth, New Jersey.)